 A doctor may provide additional screening tests.
 Depending on the results, they may refer people to other specialists.

-There is no cure for autism, but many people with the condition can live independent lives.
+There is no cure for autism, but

 When a child receives a diagnosis, it is possible to include educational and behavioral interventions.
-These can help children with their social and language skills.
-Examples of treatment approaches include:
+These

 - Applied behavior analysis: Uses behavioral reinforcement strategies to encourage certain behaviors.
 The different techniques include: